 In addition to the general standards of UNSW, medical students are expected by their colleagues and the public to demonstrate a high degree of professionalism and these expectations are outlined in the Faculty-specific document: Professionalism in Medicine: A Student Code of Conduct.
-Professionalism extends across all eight graduate capabilities, and is especially applicable to indicator 1.7.8 in Phase 1.
+Professionalism extends across all eight graduate capabilities.
 The consequences of unprofessional behaviour can range from a comment placed by a course or Phase Convenor in the student's Portfolio to a formal allegation of student misconduct.
 Serious or repeated incidents will be dealt with as outlined in the relevant documents hyperlinked above.
 Please ensure that you are familiar with the content of these documents.